 When buying a policy, ask your broker or insurance agent about add-ons you can buy to tailor your policy to your unique needs.
 Additional or optional coverage can be purchased for things like sewer backup, flooding, earthquakes, fine jewelry and home-based business equipment.
 These will top up the limits on these items in your regular home insurance policy.
 Purchasing extra coverage will likely increase home insurance premiums for Calgary residents, but it will also ensure that your assets are adequately protected.

 What can you do to save on home insurance in Calgary?

-There are several ways Calgarians can get discounts on home insurance.
+Living in a major city can be expensive, but finding cheap home insurance in Calgary can help you cut costs.
 You may have come across the term “bundling” while researching your insurance options.
 It refers to the practice of buying several types of insurance from a single company (e.g., home and auto).
-When you buy a “bundle” of insurance policies from one insurer, that insurer will likely give you a discount — and help you save cash in the long run.
+When you buy a “bundle” of insurance policies from one insurance company, that provider will likely give you a discount — and help you save cash in the long run.

 What are the best home insurance companies in Calgary?

 There’s no one insurance provider that provides the best home insurance rates to all Calgary customers because everyone’s home insurance needs are different.

 Finding an Calgary home insurance quote online can be the fastest way to get in touch with the right provider that suits your needs.